What will I gain from my subject?

 What help is available?

 You have a dedicated links Careers Consultant who works closely with your department to provide support, advice and information.
 Careers workshops and events are held in your department to promote work experience opportunities, support career planning and network with professionals working in industry.
 A central careers education programme is also delivered and postgraduates have access to the Postgraduate Skills Training programme.
 You are welcome to drop into the Careers Service for further support and information anytime.

-The value of work experience cannot be overestimated and, whilst all work experience is valuable, tailored experience will be particularly beneficial to you.
 By taking your work experience a step forward and gaining relevant experience directly related to your future aspirations, you will be developing the skills sought by employers in that sector.
 In addition, you will be demonstrating enthusiasm, commitment and a strong interest in that area of work.
-The links below are a starting point when seeking opportunities directly related to your subject; more general resources are available in our Jobs and Work Experience section.
-Don't forget that support is available from the Careers Service when applying for jobs and work experience.

 Don't forget that many graduate employers, particularly the larger companies, include details of work experience placements on their websites.
 If there are organisations you'd like to work for, have a look at the Careers or Recruitment sections of their websites to see what is on offer.